bcgov/SCJ-Online-Booking/README.md

 ### Visual Studio Code setup
 (assuming you have an ARM macbook)

-- Install the .NET 6 SDK Installer for ARM
 - Install the .NET 8 SDK Installer for ARM
 - Install C# extension for Visual Studio Code
 - Install C# Dev Kit for Visual Studio Code